 Five vials each contain human anti-Gliadin IgG in a liquid bovine serum albumin-based matrix with a non-azide preservative.
 Refer to vials for exact concentration for each calibrator.
-After the first use, the calibrators should be stored at -20°C or below for long term storage.
+After the first use, the calibrators should be stored at -20°C or below for long-term storage.

-8. Gliadin IgG Controls (Cat.
-No. 30047 - 30048)
+8. Gliadin IgG Controls (30047 - 30048)

-Two vials each contain human anti-Gliadin IgG in a liquid bovine serum albumin-based matrix with a non-azide preservative.
+Two vials each contain human anti-Gliadin IgG in a liquid bovine serum albumin-based matrix with a non azide preservative.
 Refer to vials for exact concentration range for each control.
-After the first use, the calibrators should be stored at -20°C or below for long term storage.
+After the first use, the calibrators should be stored at -20°C or below for long-term storage.

-9. Patient Sample Diluent (Cat.
-No. 30049)
+9. Patient Sample Diluent (30049)

-Two bottles each contains 30 mL phosphate buffer with protein stabilizers and preservative.
+One bottle contains 60 mL phosphate buffer with protein stabilizers and preservative.
 The reagent is ready to use.
-This reagent should be stored at $2 - 8^{\circ}$ C and is stable until the expiration date on the kit box.
+This reagent should be stored at $2-8^{\circ}\text{C}$ and is stable until the expiration date on the kit box.